uhop/stream-json/README.md

     * `event` is an event object described above.
   The function should return a Boolean value, with `true` indicating that we are interested in this event, and it should be passed through.
   * If it is a regular expression, then a current `path` is joined be a `separator` and tested against the regular expression.
 If a match was found, it indicates that the event should be passed through.
 Otherwise it will be rejected.
+* `defaultValue` is an array of event objects described above, which substitute skipped array items.
+By default it is `[{name: "nullValue", value: null}]` &mdash; a `null` value.
+  * `filter` can skip some array items.
+If it happens, `defaultValue` events are going to be inserted for every previously skipped item.
+    * If all array items were skipped, an empty array will be issued.
+    * Skipped items at the end of array are not substituted with `defaultValue`.
+A truncated array will be issued.
+  * **Important:** make sure that the sequence of events make sense, and do not violate JSON invariants.
+For example, all `startXXX` and `endXXX` should be properly balanced.
+  * It is possible to specify an empty array of events.

 `Filter` produces a well-formed event stream.